Strengthening Local Food Systems - Where the project began...

 Grab yourself a cup of tea, and get comfy.
-This origin story, it's a bit of a long one.
+This story, it's a bit of a long one.

 Not interested in the back story?
 Scroll down for Chapter 2: The Final Project Overview (it's shorter).